krry/atmanaut.me/content/_index.md

 ---
 ## Immanent eschaton imminent

-Consciousness accelerates complexity toward incomprehensible density.
+#### Consciousness accelerates complexity
+toward incomprehensible density.

-If only we Atmanauts had an atlas to guide the exploration of ourself.
+We Atmanauts need an atlas
+for exploring Ourself as we
+spelunk the essential.